 - Annually $20.00

-On your first day in Sedona, an early start is recommended to experience an unforgettable Sedona sunrise.
+An early start is recommended on your first day in Sedona to experience an unforgettable Sedona sunrise.
 Airport Mesa is one of the best sunrise spots because you don’t have to hike to get to the lookout.
 Just arrive early enough to park your car and set up your camera.

 From the Airport Mesa Scenic lookout, you have fantastic panoramic views.
-From the lookout, see if you can identify Coffee Pot Rock or Thunder Mountain.
+See if you can identify Coffee Pot Rock or Thunder Mountain from the lookout.

 Hike the Airport Loop Trail